 Andalusian and on the right a Friesian.

-Photo below and above: Usually Gessler has the black Andalusian with a white spot on his fronthead.
+Gessler usually rides Pablo, the black Andalusian with a white spot on his fronthead.
 For the scene in episode 24 It looks they all have in this shot Friesian horses.

 Scene from Ladyship Scene from Nightmare